 “My clinical shadowing experience gave me extensive access to observe the medical team at the Brigham and Women’s Hospital Neonatal Intensive Care Unit and Maternal Fetal Medicine Practice.
 Epidemiologists study people in the real world; therefore, insight into the realities of diagnostics and health care delivery in this specialized setting provided important preparation for my research career.”

 Rose Radin is a Postdoctoral Fellow with Dr. Enrique Schisterman, Epidemiology Branch Chief at the Eunice Kennedy Shriver National Institute of Child Health and Human Development, Division of Intramural Population Health Research.
-She studies the effects of maternal metabolic risk factors and inflammation on fertility and pregnancy outcomes, using data from a clinical trial of preconception low-dose aspirin and live birth.
-As part of this research, Dr. Radin has played a key role in data management and analysis of hormonal trajectories from over 4,000 menstrual cycles observed during the clinical trial.
+Initially, Dr. Radin played a key role in data management and analysis of hormonal trajectories from over 4,000 menstrual cycles observed during a clinical trial of preconception low-dose aspirin.
+Now, she researches maternal preconception inflammation and weight change in relation to fertility and pregnancy outcomes.
 For her dissertation research at Boston University, she examined determinants of time-to-pregnancy in a prospective cohort study of Danish women.
 She obtained her B.S. in economics from the Massachusetts Institute of Technology in 2002 and worked at the global humanitarian organization Oxfam America on social justice campaigns and program evaluation.
 In 2009, Rose received her M.P.H. with academic distinction from Boston University and enrolled in the doctoral program.
 Rose defended her thesis and graduated in 2014.

 Dr. Radin is interested in the effects of maternal inflammation and metabolic risk factors in fertility and pregnancy outcomes.